White Fang (1991 film): Critical reception

 The film received mixed-to-positive reviews.
 On the review aggregator Rotten Tomatoes, the film holds an approval rating of 67% from 21 critics, with an average score of 5.80/10.
 The site's critical consensus states, "This glossy edition of White Fang shaves off the rough-hewn edges that made Jack London's epic story so distinct, but gorgeous photography and heartfelt performances make this an appealing adventure."
-On Metacritic the film has a weighed average score of 62 out of 100 based on 17 reviews, indicating “generally favorable reviews".
+On Metacritic the film has a weighted average score of 62 out of 100 based on 17 reviews, indicating “generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four.
 He described it as a film that "holds the natural world in wonder and awe", and praised the actors' "authentic and understated” performances as well as the "magnificently photographed” cinematography.

 Box office

 The film was produced on a budget of $14 million and grossed $34,793,160 in the United States and Canada.
-The film was also a particularly large box office hit in France where it had 3,501,373 admissions and a gross of over 35 million French Franc ($6 million), becoming the fourth highest-grossing film of 1991.
+The film was a particularly large box office hit in France, where it had 3,501,373 admissions and a gross of over 35 million French Franc ($6 million), becoming the fourth highest-grossing film of 1991.